 Christians refer to the Bible a lot, so it's good to know something about it.
 Surely the Bible is the Bible?
 Well, yes and no!
 The Old Testament was mainly written in Hebrew and the New Testament in Greek, so for most of us it has to be translated.
 The problem is that it's often impossible to get exactly the same meaning in one language as in another, so the translators have to make the best interpretation they can.

 It depends what you want from the translation.
-Do you want a version that's easy to read, or do you want a 'scholarly accurate' version, even though that may be harder to understand?
+Do you want a version that's easy to read, or do you want a 'scholarly accurate' translation, even though that may be harder to understand?

-Also, words change their meaning over time, eg: 'nice' used to mean 'over fussy' but now means 'pleasant', so an older translation can get out of step with modern meaning and give us a false understanding or even cause us to miss the point.
+Also, words change their meaning over time, eg: nice used to mean 'over fussy' but now means 'pleasant', so an older translation can get out of step with modern meaning and give us a false understanding, or even miss the point altogether.

-Parts of the Bible were translated at different times into early forms of English, but the first translation of the whole of the New Testament and parts of the Old into current English was made by William Tyndale early in the 16th century.
+Sections of the Bible were translated at different times but the first English translation of the whole New Testament (and parts of the Old Testament) was made by William Tyndale early in the 16th century.

-, and even more recently a mobile-phone 'Text' version.
+, and even more recently a version in mobile-phone 'Text' shorthand.
 (Return to top)